in-toto/witness/docs/witness_run.md

   -o, --outfile string                 File to which to write signed data.
 Defaults to stdout
-      --spiffe-socket string           Path to the SPIFFE Workload API socket -s, --step string                    Name of the step being run --trace                          Enable tracing for the command -d, --workingdir string              Directory from which commands will run
+      --spiffe-socket string           Path to the SPIFFE Workload API socket -s, --step string                    Name of the step being run --timestamp-servers strings      Timestamp Authority Servers to use when signing envelope --trace                          Enable tracing for the command -d, --workingdir string              Directory from which commands will run
 ```